Categories > Features

 Glas always has interesting and inspiring finds of all kinds.
 Their flower art is one of a kind, too.

-From a Little Bit of Everything, you could walk to the Train Station.
+From a Glas Floral, you could walk to the Train Station.
 On the west side of the station is a walkway that leads to the Rotary Trail which follows the river.
 Walk west (away from downtown) on the Rotary Trail until it swings up and meets the highway again.
 Cross the highway there and you’ll see Rhi-Defined New & Used.

 Rhi-Defined is a classic thrift store with a mix of furniture, household goods and clothing.
 They also have new jewelry, collectables and more.